jennacanderson/final-project_DW/README.md

 ## Folder Structure
 - data/: contains weather and crime data files
-- code/: contains notebookd and scripts used for data processing and analysis
+- code/: contains notebooks and scripts used for data processing and analysis
+- project/: contains the written proposal and final report

 ## Data Dictionary

 | Column Name        | Description                                                                 | Data Type   |